-- offer opportunities for young people to share their experiences with others, and help to build social cohesion - expand young people's horizons and generate a sense of ambition - develop technical skills, discipline, and the confidence necessary for future success - improve educational attainment.
-The current poor performance of Oxford's schools is set out earlier in this report - encourage healthy living. the UK has the highest rate of obesity in Europe.
+- offer opportunities for young people to share their experiences with others, and help to build social cohesion - expand young people's horizons and generate a sense of ambition - develop technical skills, discipline, and the confidence necessary for future success - improve educational attainment - encourage healthy living.
+The UK has the highest rate of obesity in Europe.
 In Oxford, 19.8% of year six children are classified as obese - open up possibilities for employment of talented and committed young people, including in the creative and sports industries.

-- working with partners such as Fusion Lifestyle, the Cultural Action Group, Oxfordshire County Council, Oxfordshire Sports Partnership, the voluntary sector and Oxford University Experience Oxfordshire to develop a coordinated, innovative and inspiring programme of activities to encourage our young people to expand their opportunities by participating in sporting and cultural activities - investing £400,000 annually over the next four years so that we can play our role in improving educational attainment in the city, particularly in the more deprived neighbourhoods - investing £500,000 over the next four years to improve youth provision generally.
+working with partners such as Fusion Lifestyle, the Cultural Partnership, Oxfordshire County Council, Oxfordshire Sports Partnership, the voluntary sector, Oxford University, Experience Oxfordshire and Public Health Oxfordshire.
+We are coordinating an innovative and inspiring programme to encourage our young

+- people to expand their opportunities by participating in sporting and cultural activities - investing £400,000 annually over the next four years so that we can play our role in improving educational attainment in the city, particularly in the more deprived neighbourhoods - investing £500,000 over the next four years to improve youth provision generally.
 We will strengthen the links between improved educational attainment, access to positive life choices, and engagement with cultural and sporting experiences.
 Our focus will be on areas with the lowest levels of provision and the highest levels of need.
 This level of investment in positive activities should be contrasted with the cost of negative activities.
 Placing one young person in custody for a year costs £45,000 and the national cost of responding to anti social behaviour is £3.4 billion per year.
-The health cost of inactivity in Oxford is £2.1 million per year - encouraging more active, engaged young people by developing diverse, high quality cultural and sporting activities, with clear pathways into clubs and organisations. - diverting young people from crime and antisocial behaviour by engaging them in positive, creative activities which broaden their horizons helping to get young people into work - by developing confidence, skills and opportunities, and an awareness of positive life chances rather than life limitations.
+The health cost of inactivity in Oxford is £2.1 million per year - encouraging more active, engaged young people by developing diverse, high quality cultural and sporting activities, with clear pathways into clubs and organisations. - diverting young people from crime and antisocial behaviour by engaging them in positive, creative activities which broaden their horizons - helping to get young people into work by developing confidence, skills and opportunities, and an awareness of positive life chances rather than life limitations.